juji-io/docs/README.md

 pip install mkdocs mkdocs-material pymdown-extensions --upgrade
 ```

-If the mkdocs-material theme is updated, we need to reconcile our customization in `theme/base.html` with the installed one, e.g. at `~/.pyenv/versions/3.6.6/lib/python3.6/site-packages/material/base.html`.
+We may need to reconcile our customization in `theme/base.html` with the installed one, e.g. at `~/.pyenv/versions/3.6.6/lib/python3.6/site-packages/material/base.html`.
 Also need to change the names of the assets files to be the same as the built ones using `mkdocs build`.